UK weather: Heatwave continues but thunderstorm warning for many

 Prolonged heat above 30C is a risk for older people and those with respiratory or cardiovascular diseases.

-But despite another sweltering day for some, the record-breaking September heatwave will soon give way as cooler air reaches all parts of the UK through the early part of next week.
+And despite another sweltering day for some, the record-breaking September heatwave is expected to give way through the early parts of next week, as cooler air reaches all areas of the UK.

 Heatwaves have become more frequent, more intense, and last longer because of human-induced climate change.